bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/folder.md

 Recursively finds executables in the supplied folder, returning a list of "application" objects, which are basically  filesystem_objects.Example: applications of folder "/Users/fizzle/bin" - Returns a list of applications in the specified directory, such as /Users/fizzle/bin/p4, /Users/fizzle/bin/mylocaltool.

 This Inspector was replaced by another Inspector returning an *application* type.

+# binary named file of &lt;folder&gt; : file

+No documentation exists.

+# binary named folder of &lt;folder&gt; : folder

+No documentation exists.

 # bundle of &lt;folder&gt; : bundle